Skip to content

 Develop executive reporting that connects brand metrics to business outcomes using clear visualization and financial impact calculations.
 Structure reports with pipeline influenced and revenue attributed before showing channel-specific metrics.

-Use executive-friendly visualizations including one-page summary, KPI trend page, attribution page, and recommendations page.
+Format the deck for an executive audience: one-page summary, KPI trend page, attribution page, and recommendations page.
 The Starr Conspiracy recommends leading with the top 3 brand performance insights and their business implications for maximum executive impact.

 Output: Board scorecard deck with executive summary, trend analysis, and budget recommendations.